nledford/Pi-Hole-VPS-Tutorial/README.md

 ## Prerequisites

 In order to follow this tutorial you will need to have a VPS with at least 512 MB of memory, although I would personally recommend at least 1 GB if you plan on having a large number of blocklists.
-This guide assumes that you are using Debian 9 and Pi-Hole Version 4.2.
-Other distros will mostly likely work, but I have only tested the steps covered in this tutorial on Debian 9.
+This guide assumes that you are using Ubuntu 18.10 and Pi-Hole Version 4.2.
+Other distros will mostly likely work, but I have only tested the steps covered in this tutorial on Ubuntu 18.10.

 Companies like **DigitalOcean** provide [tutorials](https://www.digitalocean.com/docs/droplets/how-to/create/) for creating a VPS on their servers.